liangzan/forewoman/README.md

 Forewoman is a Node.js port of [foreman](https://github.com/ddollar/foreman), with the added feature of hot code reloading.
 Credits to [node-supervisor](https://github.com/isaacs/node-supervisor) for inspiring the hot code reloading implementation.

-Export is not completed yet.
-It will be available from 0.2.x

 Forewoman is extracted from the code base of [Notifymode](http://notifymode.com)

 ## Caveats